brutusin/json/README.md

 [predefined tests](https://github.com/brutusin/json/tree/master/src/test/java/org/brutusin/json/spi) have to be extended by the service provider tests.

 ### Reference implementation
+A reference service provider can be found at https://github.com/brutusin/json-codec-jackson.

 See also:
 * [ServiceLoader](http://docs.oracle.com/javase/6/docs/api/java/util/ServiceLoader.html) for more details.